amazon-gamelift/amazon-gamelift-servers-csharp-server-sdk/README.md

 ### Using the SDK in Unity

-We recommend using the Amazon GameLift Servers plugin for Unity.
+We recommend using the Amazon GameLift Servers SDK for Unity.
 It is a lightweight plugin that provides the same SDK functionalities and supports Unity Package Manager.

-You can find the tarball and setup instructions in the Unity bundle.
+You can find the tarball and setup instructions in the [amazon-gamelift-plugin-unity repo](https://github.com/amazon-gamelift/amazon-gamelift-plugin-unity).

+## Metrics

+This SDK enables the feature to collect and ship telemetry metrics from your game servers hosted on Amazon GameLift Servers to
+AWS services for monitoring and observability.
+For detailed setup and usage instructions, see [METRICS.md](./telemetry-metrics/METRICS.md).